eth-cscs/sarus/doc/developer/ssh.rst

 ------------------------------------------------------------

-When the command "sarus run --ssh <image> <command>" is issued, Sarus sets up the OCI bundle and executes the OCI-compliant runtime.
-If the SSH hook is active, the OCI-compliant runtime executes the SSH hook as a prestart hook passing the "start-sshd" CLI argument.
+When the command "sarus run --ssh <image> <command>" is issued, Sarus sets up the OCI bundle and executes runc.
+Then runc executes the OCI prestart hooks specified in sarus.json.
+The system administrator should have specified the SSH hook with the "start-ssh-daemon" CLI argument.

 The hook performs the following operations:

 1. Read from the environment variables the hook base directory.
 2. Read from the environment variables the location of the passwd file.
-3. Read from the environment variables the location of the custom OpenSSH
+3. Read from the environment variables the location of the custom SSH software.
+4. Read from the environment variables the port number to be used by the SSH daemon.
-4. Read from stdin the container's state as defined in the OCI specification.
+5. Read from stdin the container's state as defined in the OCI specification.
-5. Enter the container's mount namespaces in order to access the container's OCI bundle.
+6. Enter the container's mount namespaces in order to access the container's OCI bundle.
-6. Enter the container's pid namespace in order to start the sshd process inside the container.
+7. Enter the container's pid namespace in order to start the sshd process inside the container.
+8. Read the container's attributes from the OCI bundle's config.json in order to determine whether the SSH hook is enabled.
+9. If the SSH hook is disabled exit.
-7. Read the user's UID from the OCI bundle's config.json, get the username from the passwd file and use it to determine the user's hook directory (where the SSH keys are stored).
+10. Read the user's UID from the OCI bundle's config.json, get the username from the passwd file and use it to determine the user's hook directory (where the SSH keys are stored).
-8. Bind mount the custom OpenSSH (executables + configuration files) into the container.
+11. Copy the custom SSH software into the contaier (SSH daemon, SSH client).
-9. Copy the SSH keys into the container.
+12. Copy the SSH keys into the container.
-10. Add an "sshd" user to /etc/passwd if necessary.
-11. Chroot to the container and start sshd inside the container.
+13. Chroot to the container, drop privileges, start the SSH deamon inside the container.
-12. Bind mount the custom "ssh" binary into the container's /usr/bin, thus the shell will pick the custom binary when the command "ssh" is executed.
+14. Create a shell script /usr/bin/ssh which transparenty uses the dropbear SSH client (dbclient) and the proper keys and port number to establish SSH sessions.